What Is Dog Scootering? (And Is It Expensive To Get Started?)

 If you get keen on the sport, you may decide to invest in a better scooter that has a greater clearance and handles off-roading well, but for starting out, pretty much any scooter should do.

-When scootering use a sled harness designed for a dog that pulls
+When dog scootering use a harness that allows your dog to pull

-If you already have a dog harness, check that it will spread the weight it’s pulling evenly.
-That and that the quality of the harness will allow it to take sudden force without stitching starting to fall apart or materials beginning to tear.
+If you already own a dog harness, check that it will spread the weight it’s pulling evenly, and that the quality of the harness will allow it to take sudden force without stitching starting to fall apart or materials beginning to tear.

 A sled harness such as the Non-Stop Dogwear FreeMotion is ideal, and what we use.
 This will usually set you back around $80 to buy new, but they are relatively easy to find second hand at a tad lower cost.